 Step 2: Keep the image consistent

-Across all the platforms where you’re available, you’ll have to maintain certain consistency with the brand.
+Across all the platforms where you’re available, you’ll have to maintain a certain consistency with the brand.
 When people want to get in touch with you or want to learn more about you, they may search for you on the number of social outlets.
 Consistently presenting yourself helps you control their perception of your brand.

 Step 3: Engage consistently and regularly